-To assist those with diabetes - Type 1, Type 2, gestational diabetes and hypoglycemia (impaired glucose tolerance) - Methodist Hospital offered specialized classes in Fiscal Year 2014.
-A free diabetes management class (4-week series for two hours each session), offered monthly, and taught by a team that includes a registered nurse, diabetes educator, registered dietitian, and a physical therapist, discussed topics such as eating and diabetes, exercise, blood glucose monitoring, medications, and prevention of complications.
-In Fiscal Year 2014, attendees received 397 program hours - in English, Spanish, and Chinese (Mandarin) - at various West San Gabriel Valley locations.
-In addition, Methodist Hospital offered its Sweet Success Program for pregnant women who are diabetic and those who develop gestational diabetes, serving 65 women with individual consultation with a registered dietitian in Fiscal Year 2014.
-Staff also delivered presentations on diabetes-related topics in community settings throughout the year.
+To assist those with diabetes, Methodist Hospital offered specialized classes in Fiscal Year 2015.
+A free diabetes management class (4-week series for two hours each session), offered monthly, and taught by a team that includes a registered nurse, diabetes educator, registered dietitian, and a physical therapist, discussed topics such as eating and diabetes, exercise, blood glucose monitoring, medications, and prevention of complications (served approximately 110 persons in Fiscal Year 2015).
+In addition, a dietitian assisted community members with education and support for diabetes management, wound healing, obesity and weight loss, and gestational diabetes.